wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

         deb http://repo.wallarm.com/ubuntu/wallarm-node focal/3.4/
         ```

-## Step 4: Migrate whitelists and blacklists from previous Wallarm node version to 3.4

-If updating Wallarm node 2.18 or lower, migrate whitelist and blacklist configuration from previous Wallarm node version to 3.4 following the [instructions](migrate-ip-lists-to-node-3.md).

-## Step 5: Update Wallarm API Security packages
+## Step 3: Upgrade Wallarm API Security packages

 ### Filtering node and postanalytics on the same server

-1. Execute the following command to upgrade the filtering node and postanalytics modules:
+Execute the following command to upgrade the filtering node and postanalytics modules:

 === "Debian"
     ```bash
     sudo apt update
     sudo apt dist-upgrade
     ```
 === "Ubuntu"
     ```bash
     sudo apt update
     sudo apt dist-upgrade
     ```
 === "CentOS или Amazon Linux 2"
     ```bash
     sudo yum update
     ```
-2. If the package manager asks for confirmation to rewrite the content of the configuration file `/etc/cron.d/wallarm-node-nginx`:

-    1. Ensure that the [IP lists migration](#step-4-migrate-whitelists-and-blacklists-from-previous-wallarm-node-version-to-32) is completed.
-    2. Confirm the file rewrite by using the option `Y`.

-        The package manager would ask for the rewrite confirmation if the file `/etc/cron.d/wallarm-node-nginx` had been [changed in the previous Wallarm node versions](/2.18/admin-en/configure-ip-blocking-nginx-en/).
-Since IP list logic was changed in Wallarm node 3.x, the `/etc/cron.d/wallarm-node-nginx` content was updated accordingly.
-For the IP address blacklist to operate correctly, the Wallarm node 3.x should use the updated configuration file.

-        By default, the package manager uses the option `N` but the option `Y` is required for the correct IP address blacklist operation in Wallarm node 3.x.

 ### Filtering node and postanalytics on different servers

-!!! warning "Sequence of steps to update the filtering node and postanalytics modules"
+!!! warning "Sequence of steps to upgrade the filtering node and postanalytics modules"
-    If the filtering node and postanalytics modules are installed on different servers, then it is required to update the postanalytics packages before updating the filtering node packages.
+    If the filtering node and postanalytics modules are installed on different servers, then it is required to upgrade the postanalytics packages before updating the filtering node packages.

-1. Update postanalytics packages following these [instructions](separate-postanalytics.md).
+1. Upgrade postanalytics packages following these [instructions](separate-postanalytics.md).
-2. Update Wallarm node packages:
+2. Upgrade Wallarm node packages:

     === "Debian"
         ```bash